SchigelskayaDia/The-first-proj/README.md

-NAME:Schigelskaya Diana
+Schigelskaya Diana
+9 gr
-9 gr, Specialty: design of electronic and web editions
+Design of electronic and web editions